 “Leaders have a responsibility to create a system in which employees can be successful.”– Darril Wilburn

 It's easy to get upset and yell and to blame.
 It's harder to create an error proofed system.
-It's also pretty rare to see leaders (like
+It's also pretty rare to see leaders (like Darril) take responsibility for systems and work together with employees to improve.

-I'm quite certain that, during future trips, Darril and the Honsha team will make sure visitors are properly prepped on the standardized work of any sushi restaurant (or other unfamiliar environment).
+I'm quite certain that, during future trips, Darril and the Honsha team will make sure visitors are properly prepped on the standardized work of any sushi restaurant (or another unfamiliar environment).
 I don't blame Darill or his team — they also didn't know what they didn't know (and didn't know what we didn't know as participants).
 We're all human.